LeonardoDeFaveri/StandardLibrary/README.md

+StandardLibrary

 This library provides some constants and some macros that carry out the most basic and important tasks.

 MACRO
 ------------------------------------------------------------------------------------------------------------------
-getLength

-This macro calculates the number of characters of a string, but it doesen't include the line terminator character.
+getLength calculates the number of characters of a string, but it doesen't include the line terminator character.

 Parameters: